h15200/notes/system-design.md

 - all load balancers are also reverse-proxies. you can have a reverse-proxy even if you only have 1 service to do things like config, routing, optimization for faster first paint etc...

-ex- `Nginx` is a popular reverse proxy used for load balancing
+- `Nginx` is a popular reverse proxy used for load balancing

 ### Load balancers